emb-riscv/specs-markdown/csrs.md

 ## Thread Stack Pointer Limit (`sptlimit`)

-The `tsplimit` CSR is an XLEN-bit read-write register that holds the lowest address the thread stack can descend.
+The `tsplimit` CSR is an xlen-bits read-write register that holds the lowest address the thread stack can descend.

 This register is a CSR because access to the stack pointer limit may occur in context switching